pri2003yam/code-review-assistant/README.md

 1. 📤 Upload code file
 2. 👀 Preview with syntax highlighting
 3. 🚀 Click "Analyze Code"
-4. 🤖 Claude AI analyzes in real-time
+4. 🤖 Gemini AI analyzes in real-time
 5. 📊 View detailed report with issues
 6. 💾 Results saved to MongoDB
 7. 📥 Export as PDF or Markdown